nitrado/terraform-provider-ec/docs/data-sources/armada_armadaset_v1.md

 <a id="nestedblock--spec--override"></a>
 ### Nested Schema for `spec.override`

+Required:

+- `region` (String) Region is the name of the armada Region that will be overridden.

 Optional:

 - `env` (Block List) Env is a list of environment variables to set on containers. (see [below for nested schema](#nestedblock--spec--override--env))
 - `labels` (Map of String) Labels is a map of keys and values that can be used to organize and categorize objects.
-- `name` (String) Name is the name of the armada that will be overridden.
+- `name` (String) Name is the name of the armada Region that will be overridden.
+Deprecated: Use the Region to override values.

 <a id="nestedblock--spec--override--env"></a>
 ### Nested Schema for `spec.override.env`